lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         > }
         > ```

-#####  <a id="developing-connector-configuration-system-actions-rest-execute-modes" name="developing-connector-configuration-system-actions-rest-execute-modes"></a>Connector Configuration > "systemActions" > Invoking via REST > "run on resource" vs "run on connector"
+#####  <a id="developing-connector-configuration-system-actions-rest-execute-modes" name="developing-connector-configuration-system-actions-rest-execute-modes"></a>Connector Configuration > "systemActions" > Invoking via IDM's REST > "run on resource" vs "run on connector"

 [Back to Contents](#contents)